phenomenal001/phenomenal001/README.md

 - 🔭 I’m currently working on *Python*

-- 🌱 I’m currently learning *Python for Data Science on udemy*
+- 🌱 I’m currently learning *Python for Data Science on Udemy*

-- 👯 I’m looking to collaborate on *Open source project on python realted*
+- 👯 I’m looking to collaborate on *Open source project on Python*

 - 👨‍💻 All of my projects are available at [https://github.com/phenomenal001](https://github.com/phenomenal001)